SUSE/configgin-ci/README.md

 - test
 - dist

-To set-pipeline, you must supply your own values for the following:
+To set-pipeline, you must supply your own secrets.yaml.
-- `swift-access-key`
-- `swift-secret-key`
-- `swift-tenant-id`
-- `git-private-key`

 You can simply `cp secrets.yaml.example secrets.yaml` and fill in the blanks.

 Then (assuming your instance is called "lol") do a set-pipeline like this: